-Ms. Mitchell is a corporate director with over 25 years experience in the energy industry.
-Since March 2020, Ms. Mitchell has been the President and Chief Operating Officer of Troy Energy, a private independent oil and gas acquisition, development, and exploration company based in Oklahoma City.
+Valerie Mitchell is a corporate director with over 25 years of experience in the energy industry.
+Since March 2020, Ms. Mitchell has been the President and Chief Operating Officer of Troy Energy Corp., a private independent oil and gas acquisition, development, and exploration company based in Oklahoma City.
 From 2016 through 2020, Ms. Mitchell was the Chief Executive Officer and a director of Corterra Energy, LLC, a private equity backed exploration and production company based in Tulsa, Oklahoma.
-She is currently a director and member of the Audit Committee of NCS Multistage Holdings Inc. She has a Bachelor of Science (Honours) in Chemical Engineering from the University of Missouri.
+She is currently a director and member of the Audit Committee of NCS Multistage Holdings Inc.

+Ms. Mitchell has a Bachelor of Science (Honours) in Chemical Engineering from the University of Missouri.
 She is a member of the Institute of Corporate Directors.

-Board and Committee Membership 2022 Meeting Attendance
+Board and Committee Membership 2023 Meeting Attendance

-Board of Directors 4/4 (100%)
+Board of Directors 9/9 (100%)

-Reserves Committee 1/1(100%)
+Reserves Committee 2/2(100%)

-Securities held 1 Units Market Value 2
+Securities Held Units1 Market Value 2

+Common Shares 1,880 \$25,737

-Freehold Common Shares - -
+DRSUs - -

-DSUs 6,269 \$99,238
+DSUs 17,862 \$244,531

-Total Common and DSUs 6,269 \$99,238
+Total Common Shares, DRSUs and DSUs 19,742 \$270,268

 Director Share Ownership

 In progress 3

 Other Public Boards

-NCS Multistage Holdings Inc. (NASDAQ: NCSM) Di Committee rector and Memb er of Audit
+NCS Multistage Holdings Inc. (NASDAQ: NCSM) Dire ector and Member of Audit Committee

-- 1. Holdings as of December 31, 2022.

-- TSX Closing Price on December 31, 2022.

-- In accordance with Freehold's Director Share Ownership Guideline, as Ms. Mitchell was appointed to the Board on June 1, 2022 she has until June 30, 2027 to meet the Director Share Ownership Guideline.
+- 1. Holdings as of December 31, 2023. - 2.
+Calculated using the TSX Closing Price of the Common Shares on December 31, 2023. - 3.
+In accordance with Freehold's Director Share Ownership Guideline, as Ms. Mitchell was appointed to the Board on June 1, 2022, she has until June 30, 2027 to meet the requirements of the Director Share Ownership Guideline.

-Calgary, Alberta

-Director since: 2015
+Calgary, Alberta Director since: 2015

-Age: 67

-2022 annual meeting

-vote for: 99.83%